Postmodern architect Michael Graves dies at 80

-From the New York website: Michael Graves, one of America’s most famous starchitects of the 20th century, passed away on Thursday.
+Michael Graves, one of the most notable American architects of the 20th century, died on Thursday.
 He was 80.

 Graves, a native of Indianapolis, was responsible for the design of more than 350 buildings around the world, according to the New York Times.
 Graves’ claim to fame, however, was designing the teakettle and pepper mill.
 He earned architecture degrees from the University of Cincinnati and Harvard University.